 1. Identify triggers.

 You can’t and shouldn’t avoid big emotions.
 We all need to learn how to accept and cope with our feelings.
 But you can plan better to help your child (and yourself).
-If you know that your little person gets overwhelmed when you go for groceries (the trigger here is potentially being tired/overstimulated/hungry, etc.), then you wouldn’t avoid getting groceries.
-But you would figure out what the trigger is and try and ensure their need is being met before you go.
+If you know that your little person gets overwhelmed when you go for groceries (the trigger here is potentially being tired/overstimulated/hungry, etc.), you wouldn’t avoid getting groceries.
+But you would figure out what the trigger is and try and ensure their need is met before you go.
 For example, have a nap first and take some snacks with you.
-Or go and play at a park first to exert some energy and then get the groceries.
+Or play at a park to exert energy and then get the groceries.

 2. Fill their cups.